gaois/Gaois.Localizer/README.md

 }
 ```

-The majority of the above code implements native ASP.NET Core localization functions.
+The majority of the above code implements native ASP.NET Core localisation functions.
 The `RouteCultureProvider` object, however, is responsible for inferring the target culture from the HTTP request.
 This functionality is discussed in more detail below.

 ## Getting the request culture